Staying in your home

 Eviction because of rent arrearrs

-If your arrears are because of delays in your housing benefit, you should let your landlord know.
-Make sure you have handed in all the information the council needs, and keep a note of any contact you have if you are trying to chase the housing benefit department.
+If your arrears are because of delays in your housing benefit or universal credit claim, you should let your landlord know.
+Make sure you have given all the information the council or Jobcentre needs to process your claim, and keep a note of any contact you have if you are trying to chase things up.

-If your housing benefit (or universal credit) does not cover all of your rent, you can apply for a discretionary housing payment from the council.
+If your housing benefit or universal credit housing costs do not cover all of your rent, you can apply for a discretionary housing payment from the council.

 Find out more about rent arrears.

 Your landlord may want to evict you because they believe that you, or someone living with you or visiting you, has been acting in an antisocial way or has been disturbing, upsetting, annoying or harassing neighbours.